phillc/agentvsagent/README.md

 ## Changelog

+# 0.0.14

+* Reduced number of exceptions to one

 # 0.0.12

 * Changed position from an enumerable to a string *turns ouut to be potentially backwards incompatible*